 Current technology places heavy emphasis on convenience, which leads experts to look for breakthroughs to make contactless access control even more convenient for users.
 The end goal is to eliminate the manual card tapping process entirely through long distance verification, allowing authorized users to gain entry to a premises without having to engage in any further action.
 This prevents congestion and allows for fast and convenient access to areas that see large amounts of activity, such as buildings in the commercial sector.
 Developments are already being seen in multiple fields, but the technologies that will gain dominance in the security sector remain unclear.
 We examine a list of these technologies below.

-High frequency (HF) and active RFID
+High Frequency (HF) and Active RFID

 Another method is to utilize an active RFID system, which makes use of an internal battery within the card to return a signal without having to rely on the terminal’s power source.
-Currently, the technology is already being used for applications such as the Hong Kong Autotoll system[iv].
+Currently, the technology is already being used for applications such as the Hong Kong Autotoll system[ii].
 However, its uses for personnel access are constrained because the internal battery makes the card too bulky to be stored and carried easily.
 Battery replacement is also an issue.

 The above technologies are hindered by technological constraints that prevent it from being a convenient method of long distance building access control.
 However, there is another technology that has the potential for fulfilling this demand – ultra-high frequency.

-Bluetooth 5.0 and beyond
+Bluetooth 5.0 and Beyond